ogarcia/docker-taskd/README.md

 config file is absent `run.sh` will build a new default config and its certificates.

-If you make the data volume permanent you'll can access to its contents and make modifications that you need.
+If you make the data volume permanent you can access to its contents and make modifications that you need.
 The significant files are.

 * `config` taskd config itself.